z0w0/helm/guide/installing.md

 $ brew doctor # if this is your first time using homebrew
 $ brew install SDL
 $ brew install cairo --without-x
+$ brew install pango --without-x
 {% endhighlight %}

-We need to add the `--without-x` flag when installing Cairo because we can't use the X11 backend on OS X without an X11 server (not that we want to, anyway).
+We need to add the `--without-x` flag when installing Cairo and Pango because we can't use the X11 backend on OS X without an X11 server (not that we want to, anyway).
 We can now run the Cabal package manager included in the previously installed Haskell platform to install the Helm libraries (in a similar manner to Linux):